js1972/cap-real-world/README.md

 ## Service Handlers
 `each` has a special meaning in handler parameter names.
 By naming the event or parameter in a handler `each` it will be called as a per-row handler - as a convenience shortcut.

+*Is this still the case?
+Seems to have changed and you now get an array of objects on the list page and then just the one object on the object page.*

 ```
 this.after('each','Books', (book)=>{
   book.stock > 111 && book.discount='11%'